Benuhx/EventParserForFacebook/README.md

 # EventParserForFacebook
 EventParserForFacebook is a parser for the event section of Facebook Pages (e.g. [GitHub events on Facebook](https://de-de.facebook.com/pg/GitHub/events/?ref=page_internal)).

 EventParserForFacebook parses the HTML-Structure of the Facebook pages and extracts the events as JSON or HTML.
-Optionally the HTML can be uploaded to a Worpress website.
-You can scan multiple pages at once and publish all of the events on one WordPress webiste.
+Optionally the HTML can be uploaded to a Wordpress website.
+You can scan multiple pages at once and publish all events on one WordPress website.

-# Build
 [![Build status](https://dev.azure.com/jannis-muehlemeyer/Default/_apis/build/status/FacebookEventParser)](https://dev.azure.com/jannis-muehlemeyer/Default/_build/latest?definitionId=15)

 # Why